 Shopify doesn’t have an email client (somewhere to send, receive and store emails).
 It can send emails automatically when you receive online orders, but you need an external email service set up to give Shopify an email address to use.

-WooCommerce also needs an external email client and will use whichever one you set up for WordPress by default.
+WooCommerce also needs an external email client and by default will use whichever one you set up for WordPress.

 Most hosting companies provide email clients.
 This makes it a little easier for WordPress users, and therefore WooCommerce users, to integrate their websites to their email clients.
 However, many companies prefer to use established email services (like Gmail, Outlook and Zoho) to handle this important communication tool for their business.